Fixing the wobble in a table saw arbor

 And finally, a comparison of cuts.
 I didn't have any pieces left that I'd cut with the saw before fixing it, but the cut on the left is with a finishing blade, and the cut on the right is with the included blade.
 Before fixing it, the finishing blade didn't cut any cleaner than the included blade, so it gives you an idea how much of a difference this can make.

-Note that the light on the photo at left is at a low angle, to bring out any texture in the cut.
+Note that the light on the photo at left is at a low angle to bring out any texture in the cut.
 Also, these cuts are in maple.
-I find its easier to get a clean cut out of hard woods than soft woods.
-My guess is that the harder woods end up helping to guide the blade, seeing that it only takes a small amount of force to deflect the blade by a few thousand'ths of an inch.
+I find it's easier to get a clean cut out of hard woods than soft woods.
+My guess is that the harder woods end up stabilizing the blade a bit, seeing that it only takes a small amount of force to deflect the blade by a few thousandths of an inch.

 My saw is still not perfect.
 With my good blade, I still get about .002" of wobble near the theeth of the blade.